othercodes/blog/pages/02.blog/hexagonal-architecture/blog_item.en.md

 ## Dependency Rule

-The code within each of our layers should only be acquainted with the classes situated in the immediately adjacent layer..
+The code within each of our layers should only be acquainted with the classes situated in the immediately adjacent layer.
 We understand the order of the layers from the outside to the inside:

 > **Infrastructure -> Application -> Domain**